-Crypto Wallet is a place where you store your cryptos and doubled up as a crypto account to interact with crypto applications such as games and Defi.
-Exchange is a place where you deposit/withdrawal cash money and trade cryptos.
+A Crypto Wallet is a medium where you store your cryptos (check out the difference between hot wallet vs cold wallet) and doubled up as a crypto account to interact with crypto applications such as games and Defi.
+An Exchange is a place where you deposit/withdraw fiat and trade cryptos.

-The first place to deal with when you buy crypto is always a Crypto Exchange that has the ability to deposit Fiats (Singapore Dollars).
-Usually when such an exchange will allow you to withdraw Fiats too (back to your bank accounts).
+The first place to deal with when you buy crypto is always a Crypto Exchange which has the ability to deposit Fiats (Singapore Dollars).
+Such an exchange will (usually) also allow you to withdraw Fiats too (back to your bank accounts).

-To demonstrate the actual process of buying crypto in Singapore, let us try it out by buying some Dogecoins.
+To demonstrate the actual process of buying crypto in Singapore, let’s try it out by buying Dogecoin.